rsp/wid/PITCHME.md

 # Caching

-Deno downloads and caches all the files globally by default
+<small>Deno downloads and caches all the files globally by default</small>

 Cleaning the cache (on Mac)